Shotts Line: CrossCountry

 Some services operated by CrossCountry travel over the Shotts Line.
-Mostly these are empty coaching stock moves to/from Glasgow for driver route retention or passenger services diverted from their usual route via Carstairs due to engineering works or service disruption, but there is currently one service per week which is booked to travel over the line on Saturdays only (2105 Glasgow Central - Edinburgh).
-This service runs non-stop from Glasgow Central to Haymarket and does not serve any station on the Shotts Line.
+Mostly these are empty coaching stock moves to/from Glasgow for driver route retention or passenger services diverted from their usual route via Carstairs due to engineering works or service disruption.
+There had been one service per week which was booked to travel over the line on Saturdays only (2105 Glasgow Central – Edinburgh), but this was withdrawn in the May 2023 timetable change.

 Traction

 From 23 April 2019, ScotRail began operating a limited number of new electric Class 385 trains on the line.
 Class 156 and Class 158 used to operate on the line before electrification.

 Freight services along the line are generally hauled using Class 66 traction, though on occasion other types may be used.

 Bellside Bridge

 Bellside Bridge is situated between Cleland and Hartwood and crosses the A73.
 It is the most-struck bridge in the country, according to Network Rail in Scotland, being struck 56 times between 2011 and 2021.
 In August 2021, it was announced that its deck would be replaced with a slimmer version to increase clearance between the road and the bridge.
 The increased height of the bridge will also allow a signed diversion through Cleland village to be removed.